writethedocs/www/docs/conf/eu/2016/news/cfp-tickets.rst

 Auxiliary events
 ^^^^^^^^^^^^^^^^^^^

-Write the Docs is so much more than a conference—it’s a rare and golden opportunity for documentarians to interact with our community in-person.
+Write The Docs is so much more than a conference—it’s a rare and golden opportunity for documentarians to interact with our community in-person.
 Every year we organize a handful of side events to augment the main conference, making it easier for attendees to get to know each other.

 All of these events are optional, but we’d strongly recommend you come into town Saturday or early Sunday so you can participate.